by J. Clifford and A. Kozil* (9/17)

 Beans and Peas

 Dry beans and peas, as well as lentils, are considered legumes.
-Vegetarians, as well as meat-eaters, find that legumes are an excellent food to extend or replace meat.
-Legumes are low in cost, high in nutritive value, and contribute iron and B vitamins to the diet.
-Like most plant sources their protein quality is low.
-If small amounts of animal food (milk, eggs or cheese) or other plant foods (such as grains) are included in the diet, they can become valuable contributors to protein needs.
+Legumes are an excellent food to extend or replace meat.
+Legumes are low cost, high in nutritive value, and contribute iron, B vitamins, and fiber to the diet.
+Like most plant sources they are not a complete protein, meaning they do not contain all of the essential amino acids the body needs.
+When combined with a variety of other plant foods throughout the week, dried beans and peas can become valuable protein sources in the diet.

 Dry beans: Rich in protein, iron, calcium, phosphorus and potassium.
 Many varieties of dry beans include black beans, garbanzo beans (also called chick peas), kidney beans, lima beans, navy beans and pinto beans.